Index, Washington: Transportation

 Index is located 1 mi northeast of U.S. Route 2 (US 2), which connects Everett to the Skykomish Valley and Stevens Pass.
 The town is connected to US 2 by Index–Galena Road, which continues northeast into the Wild Sky Wilderness.
 A flood in November 2006 washed out a section of the road beyond Index at milepost 6.4.
 The road was reopened in November 2023 after a three-year repair project that relocated sections to higher ground and added new culverts and bridges.
 The project cost $29 million to complete and was mostly funded by the federal government.

 The town's bridge over the North Fork Skykomish River is the Smith Bridge, a 265 ft tied-arch bridge that carries two lanes of 5th Street to Index–Galena Road.
 It opened in September 1999 and was the first tied-arch bridge in Snohomish County, with a height of 65 ft.
 The Smith Bridge replaced the earlier Index Bridge No. 122, a timber bridge that was constructed in 1918 and only carried one lane of traffic.
 The old bridge had been moved 30 ft from its original site in April 1998 to be used during construction of the new bridge; the relocated bridge was also closed entirely for several days in October 1998 to prepare for flood control measures, leaving Index with only a winding gravel road to connect to the rest of the world.

 Index is part of the public transportation benefit area for Community Transit, the countywide bus and paratransit system.
-The agency introduced daily bus service to the town from Sultan in October 1981 with onward connections to Skykomish.
+The agency introduced bus service to the town from Sultan in October 1981 with onward connections to Skykomish.
 The bus route was later removed, leaving Index with no regular service.
+The Town of Skykomish runs a regional vanpool once per week in lieu of normal buses.